felixlaplante/spectral-bridges-pypi/README.md

 - **Scalability**: Designed to handle large datasets by optimizing cluster formation through advanced affinity matrix computations.
 - **Customizable**: Parameters such as number of clusters, iterations, and random state allow flexibility in clustering configurations.

+## Speed

+Starting with version 1.0.0, Spectral Bridges not only utilizes FAISS's efficient k-means implementation but also employs SimSIMD for centroid initialization.
+This combination results in a 3-4 times speed improvement.

 ## Installation

 You can install the package via pip: